Form Datasets

 }

-All properties are displayed by select from map questions and can be referenced by any part of the form.
+All properties are displayed by select from map questions and can be referenced by any part of the form, just like the columns in a CSV.

 Building selects from XML files

-XML files can be used as datasets that populate select questions using select_one_from_file or select_multiple_from_file.
+XML files can be used as choice lists for select questions using select_one_from_file or select_multiple_from_file.
 This is typically less convenient than using CSV files.
 However, knowing about the XML representation is helpful for understanding how to look up values in both CSV and XML files.

 XML files used for selects must have the following structure and can have any number of item blocks: